bashbaugh/old-personal-site/_posts/2018-08-09-Why-Jekyll-is-so-great.md

 The only major downsides to using static sites are they can't accept user input/login, because there is no database to store that information.
 This means no forms, comments, logins, etc. However, you can get around this by using [external services](https://jekyllrb.com/docs/resources/#integrations) like [Disqus](https://disqus.com/) (for commenting) and [Formspree](https://formspree.io/) (to create forms).

 There is one last major reason why I think Jekkyl is so great (and why I chose to use it): Jekyll is the official engine that [Github Pages](https://pages.github.com/) uses.
-Github Pages is a free hosting service for static sites, and until I became a little more serious about my blogging, I had planned to host my site using Github Pages (which I'm still doing).
+Github Pages is a free hosting service for static sites, and until I become a little more serious about my blogging, I plan to continue to host my site using Github Pages.

 Because github pages already uses jekyll, all you need to do to publish (or update) a Jekyll site to github pages is push your source code to your github repository. and by naming that repo scitronboy.github.io, github automatically serves the site, using Jekyll, to [scitronboy.github.io](https://scitronboy.github.io/) :grinning:.

 If you're a coder looking to create an easy, simple, blog, I highly recommend [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/).

 _ps.
 I am planning to write a tutorial on creating a jekyll blog sometime in the future._